Sid McMath: Death

-McMath died at his home in Little Rock on Saturday, October 4, 2003.
-He had been released from a hospital stay on the previous Wednesday after being treated for severe dehydration, malnourishment, and an irregular heartbeat.
-He is survived by his third wife, Betty Dorch Russell McMath, three sons: Sandy, Phillip, and Bruce McMath; two daughters, Melissa Hatfield and Patricia Bueter; ten grandchildren and one great-grandchild.
+McMath died at his home in Little Rock on October 4, 2003.
+He had been released from a hospital stay three days earlier after being treated for severe dehydration, malnourishment, and an irregular heartbeat.
+He was survived by his third wife, Betty Dorch Russell McMath, three sons: Sandy, Phillip, and Bruce McMath; two daughters, Melissa Hatfield and Patricia Bueter; ten grandchildren and one great-grandchild.
 His first wife and childhood sweetheart, Elaine Braughton McMath, died at Quantico, Virginia in 1942.
 His second wife, of 49 years, Anne Phillips McMath, died at Little Rock in 1994.
 Following the death of Strom Thurmond, he became the earliest-serving former governor.
 After his death, the title was passed on to Delaware governor Elbert N. Carvel, who was inaugurated one week after McMath.

 McMath was given a full military funeral by a U.S. Marine Corps Honor Guard.
 He lay in state for a day in the state Capitol rotunda, following which his closed, flag-draped coffin was transported by motorcade to Pulaski Heights United Methodist Church in Little Rock for services attended by more than 2,000 persons.
 He was eulogized by former governor David Pryor as, "the best friend Arkansas ever had."
 The ceremony included hymns by the combined Methodist and the University of Arkansas at Pine Bluff Vespers choirs, concluding with "Onward, Christian Soldiers."
 Following the firing of a salute by the Honor Guard, McMath was interred at Pinecrest Memorial Cemetery in Saline County, Arkansas, a few yards from a survey marker denoting the geographical center of the state.